khoramshahi/worldCup2018_predictions/README.md

 Here is the perdiction by the end of the day:
 ![alt text](https://github.com/khoramshahi/worldCup2018_predictions/blob/master/images/brackets_june22_corrected.jpg "prediction june 22")

-The following tables show the estimated probabilities (in %) for reaching the different stages.

 | Team         | Round of 16 | Quarter final | Semi Final |  Final | World Champion |